Note: Changes in the following standards and policies may go into effect periodically.

 Name and Gender Changes

-All official name or gender change requests for current and former students must be made to Registration and Records (East Hall 113).
-The Name Change form is found at www.hamline.edu/registrar/forms.
+All official name and/or gender change requests for current and former students must be made to Registration and Records through Workday or the Name Change form at www.hamline.edu/registrar/forms.

 Name Changes: All current and former students have the opportunity to change their names on institutional records upon the production of evidence showing the student name has been officially changed, accompanied by a written request from the student.
 A copy of a court order, a marriage certificate, or a dissolution decree reflecting the new name in full are examples of the evidence required to support an official name change.
 Minor changes in names can be made without a court order at the discretion of the Registrar (for example, spelling corrections).
 In these instances the student must provide documentation such as a current driver’s license with photo, Social Security card, or resident alien card.
 Note that diplomas are issued with the student’s legal name unless otherwise requested in writing.